edwardsmith999/TTCF4LAMMPS/README.md

 Mother
 ------

+We discuss the key parts of the mother.in files which create the branches to be used in the TTCF method.
+The rest of the file sets up a simple Couette flow example (wall described above, nose hoover thermostat).
+This can then be changed as needed to any other system setup.

-First of all, we need to create the mother trajectory.
-We need to copy the LAMMPS executable to the current directory (or add to path).
-We will assume this is called lmp,
+First of all, we need to equilibrate a molecular channel to be used as the initial file for the mother trajectory which generates a bunch of children.
+This assumes we have a copy of the LAMMPS executable in the current directory (or added to path), called lmp.
+The equilibration is run using,

-    mpiexec -n 1 ./lmp -in mother.in
+    mpiexec -n 1 ./lmp -in mother_equil.in

+This will run equilibration for 10000 steps, where the equilibration is run using mother_equil.in which creates the system and runs a number of timesteps, saving to final_mother.dat file.
+The actual running of this script can also be handled by the run.py file in the run_mother function. where Nequil is an input specifying how many timesteps to run for.

-This will run equilibration for 100000 steps and then loops in blocks of 300 creating the starting point for the child trajectories to branch off.
+Next, we read in the restart file from mother_equil.in called final_mother.dat, and then loops in blocks of Ninloop=300 creating the starting point for each child trajectories to branch off.
+The final step saves a new final_mother.dat based on the last step we got to.

+For this run which creates a range of restart (branch) files for each of the child trajectories, we use

+    mpiexec -n 1 ./lmp -in mother_restart.in

-This can be seen in bottom of the mother.in as follows,
+The actual code for the blocks of runs creating branch files can be seen in bottom of the mother_restart.in as follows,

-    #Equilibration
-    run	           100000
-    write_data output_equil.dat
+    variable Ninloop equal   300

     #Loop over lots of input cases
     label loop
     variable index loop 1000

-        run	           300
+        run	           ${Ninloop}
-        write_data output*.dat
+        write_data    branch*.dat

     next index
     jump SELF loop

-The rest of the file sets up a Couette flow example, so this can be changed as needed to any other system setup.
+Again, the restart case can be managed using the run_mother function of run.py and the Ninloop and number of loops to run specified.

 Children
 --------

-We then run a batch run starting from each of these trajectories (and its mirror) to create child runs using python code with simwraplib.
+We then run a batch run starting from each of the branch.dat trajectories (and its mirror) to create child runs using python code with simwraplib.
 You will need numpy installed then run.

     python run_children.py